MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-program-emulator/includes/07-exercise-configure-front-panel.md

-In this exercise, you'll learn how to program the Altair emulator from the Altair front panel.
+In this exercise, you'll use the virtual front panel, the MikroE 8800 Retro Click, and Altair front panel board to program the Altair emulator.

-## The Virtual Front Panel
+## Virtual front panel

-To access the Virtual Front panel, you must be connected to the Altair emulator via the Web Terminal.
+To access the Virtual Front panel, you must be connected to the Altair emulator via the web terminal.

-1. From the Web Terminal, press **ctrl+M** to enter the CPU Monitor.
+1. From the web terminal, press **ctrl+M** to enter the CPU Monitor.
 1. You can enter binary strings to represent the switches on a real Altair front panel.
 For example, if you entered *0000000011110000* followed by Enter, then you're setting 12 switches off and 4 switches on.
 1. You can enter Altair control commands as follows:
     * **e** = EXAMINE